Class Procedures

 Chemistry I Honors/Chemistry I: “This course will provide students with the study of the composition, properties, and changes associated with matter.
 Topics such as atomic theory, periodic table, bonding, chemical formulas, behavior of gases, and chemical reactions are included.”
 (PHUHS curriculum guide)

-Honors chemistry moves at a faster pace, especially through the math sections.
-Students are expected to have strong algebraic skills.
+Honors chemistry students are expected to have strong algebraic skills.

 All chemistry students are expected to possess a solid work ethic and be intrinsically motivated to deal with complex material.